The first page of Event Viewer article explains how to access Event Viewer, filter or search for specific events and track user logins and logoffs.

 - Event ID 4740 - a user account was locked out because of too many failed logon attempts.

 - Event ID 4767 - a user account was unlocked by another user.

 Most of the events above can be successful or failed attempts.
 In case of a failure audit, the action was not successful and no changes were applied to the user account.

 Let's see event 628 (Windows XP) or 4724 - someone has changed other user's password.

 In Windows XP, the Target Account Name line shows whose account was changed.
 Caller User Name reveals who made the change - so Mirjam reset Margus's password in this example.

 The same logic applies to all events related to account management.
 In case a user makes changes to his/her own account, Target Account Name and Caller (Subject) Account Name are the same.
 As said before, most of these events can be success or failure reports.
-For example, when a user attempts to change password, but the new passphrase does not meet minimum requirements (length, uniqueness or complexity), the generated event will be a failure audit and no change to the user's password is made.
+For example, when a user attempts to change a password, but the new passphrase does not meet minimum requirements (length, uniqueness or complexity), the generated event will be a failure audit and no change to the user's password is made.

 Right-click the log type you want to filter from the left pane.
 Then click Filter Current Log... command.
 Type the event number into <All Event IDs> field and click OK.

-Important events in Application log:
+Important events in the Application log: